Quantum graphs and spin models: Introduction

 {\bf Acknowledgements:} NBH and FVS were supported by {\bf Outsourcing Math Research}'s \emph{2024 Summer Research Program} and the \emph{Fall 2024 - Fall 2025 Research and Learning Program}. \url{https://sites.google.com/view/outsourcingmathresearch/home} NBH was also supported by CIMAT, \emph{Universidad de Guanajuato}, and the Workshop on Quantum Graphs at Saarland University.
-The authors benefited from fruitful conversations with Daniel Gromada, Michael Brannan, Junichiro Matsuda, Noah Snyder, Priyanga Ganesan and Ada Chan.
+The authors benefited from fruitful conversations with Daniel Gromada, Michael Brannan, Junichiro Matsuda, Noah Snyder, Priyanga Ganesan, Ada Chan, Ofir Schnabel, and Kenny De Commer.
 We are also grateful to the other participants of OMR 2024 Summer Research Program, Sergio Ching Heredia, Ivan Ortiz Arana, and Emmanuel Silva Amaya, who provided invaluable input during the initial stages of this project.
 RHP was partially supported by an NSERC Discovery Grant.